EKRA Compliance For New York And New Jersey Diagnostic Testing Labs

 We Are Ready To Help Your Testing Lab

 At Rivas Goldstein, LLP, we enable diagnostic testing laboratories to comply with the law while helping them grow their businesses.
+If the government does allege EKRA violations, our lawyers will tenaciously defend your business.
 Our attorneys can:

 - Help you understand EKRA and how it affects your business